-In connection with this, the Issuer was informed by the ECB on February 2019 of its decision regarding prudential minimum capital requirements from 1 March 2019, following the results of SREP.
-The ECB decision requires the Issuer to maintain a CET1 capital ratio of at least 8.78% on a consolidated basis.
-This 8.78% capital requirement includes: the minimum Pillar 1 requirement (4.5%); the Pillar 2 requirement (1.5%); the capital conservation buffer (2.5%); and the counter-cyclical buffer (around 0.30%).
+In connection with this, the Issuer was informed by the ECB on 10 December 2019 of its decision regarding prudential minimum capital requirements as of January 2020, following the results of SREP.
+The ECB decision requires the Issuer to maintain a CET1 capital ratio of at least 8.9% on a consolidated basis.
+This 8.9% capital requirement includes: the minimum Pillar 1 requirement (4.5%); the Pillar 2 requirement (1.5%); the capital conservation buffer (2.5%); and the counter-cyclical buffer (around 0.4%).
 Taking into account the Issuer's consolidated current capital levels, these capital requirements do not imply any limitations on distributions in the form of dividends, variable remuneration and payments to holders of the Issuer's AT1 instruments.
+As of 31 December 2019, the Issuer's total capital ratio was 15.23% on a consolidated basis (fully loaded) and the Issuer's CET1 capital ratio was 12.54% on a consolidated basis (fully loaded) (data calculated without using the IFRS 9 transitional arrangements, since the Issuer incorporated the full day-1 impact on IFRS9 adoption).